Placements in Foster Care

 This procedure applies to all placements of children in foster care including placements with independent fostering agencies.

 For placements of Looked After children with Connected Persons who are not approved foster carers at the start of the placement, see Placement with Connected Persons Procedure.

 See Decision to Look After and Care Planning Procedure for procedures relating to the initial decision to looked after a child, and the drafting and approval of the Child / Young Person's Plan and other essential documentation.

-In November 2016, Section 9, Long Term Foster Placements was reviewed locally and updated.
+AMENDMENTSection 9, Long Term Foster Placements was reviewed locally and updated in November 2016.
 A new flowchart has been added which sets out in a visual format the steps required to confirm a Long Term Foster Placement as the plan for permanence.

 At the point that it is determined that a placement may be required, and throughout the subsequent process of identification, planning and placement, the child's social worker must consult and take account of the views of the following people: